k-ankobia/CV/README.md

 - **Automated testing/ Deployment**  - [JungleBook](https://github.com/k-ankobia/Acebook-Simian-Sinister) - Continous integration using Travis

 #### Problem Solving
-- Creative problem solver and analytical skills, studying MEng Electronics & Electrical engineering, I have applied technical skills in digital logic design, software and hardware.
+- Creative problem solver and analytical skills, studying MEng Electronics & Electrical. engineering, I have applied technical skills in digital logic design, software and hardware.
 - Working as an engineering consultant, I liaise with stakeholders and design engineering solutions to meet the scope of their requirements.
 - Honed and apply a systematic approach to solving new problems using good industry practices at makers academy.

 #### Adaptive learning
 - Work autonomously and take initiative to Self-learn python, javascript, C to deliver weekend/ electronics projects.
-- Enjoy working in a collaborative environment where new ideas are valued
+- Enjoy working in a collaborative environment where new ideas are valued.
 - Language agnostic and can apply software patterns/principles in rails, javascript, react to deliver makers academy projects.
 - Passion to learn exciting modern technologies with an experience working with web development stack and hardware electronics.